GiorgiGogsadze/GioTours/README.md

 *https://giotours.netlify.app/admin*

 > [!NOTE]
-> The Route is protected, so without admin account you can't access the page (even if you manage to access, due to database policies, your changes won't be saved). if you're intrested in seeing it, send me email at gogsadzegeorge42@gmail.com
+> The Protection of Route is disabled, so you can visit and see the page without admin account, but due to database policies, your changes won't be saved. if you're intrested in checking functionality, send me email at gogsadzegeorge42@gmail.com